Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Some programmers always use braces, even when they’re not strictly necessary:
+Some programmers always use braces, even when they're not strictly necessary:

 ```C
 while (i < n) { /* braces allowed, but not reguired */